gcpantazis/grunt-images/README.md

 #grunt-images [![Build Status](https://api.travis-ci.org/gcpantazis/grunt-images.png?branch=master)](http://travis-ci.org/gcpantazis/grunt-images)

 A grunt plugin for processing images.
-As of `v0.1.16` the supported libraries are compiled on the target machine on installation.
+Libraries are automatically downloaded and compiled for the plugin to use, if needed or specified in the options.

 ##How to use